Owens Valley: Geology

 The western flank of much of the valley has large moraines coming off the Sierra Nevada.
 These unsorted piles of rock, boulders, and dust were pushed to where they are by glaciers during the last ice age.
 An excellent example of a moraine is on State Route 168 as it climbs into Buttermilk Country.

 This graben was formed by a long series of earthquakes, such as the 1872 Lone Pine earthquake, that have moved the graben down and helped move the Sierra Nevada up.
 The graben is much larger than the depth of the valley suggests; gravity studies suggest that 10000. ft of sedimentary rock mostly fills the graben and that a very steep escarpment is buried under the western length of the valley.
 The topmost part of this escarpment is exposed at Alabama Hills.

 The Owens Valley has many mini-volcanoes, such as Crater Mountain in the Big Pine volcanic field.
 Smaller versions of the Devils Postpile, can be found, for example, by Little Lake.

 Ecology

+The valley is split between four different ecoregions, as defined by the United States Environmental Protection Agency: "Upper Owens Valley" and "Tonopah Sagebrush Foothills" (as part of the Great Basin Desert), and "Western Mojave Basins" and "Mojave Playas" (as part of the Mojave Desert).

+The floor of the valley, roughly north of the town of Independence, California, lies in the "Upper Owens Valley" ecoregion.
+The ecoregion also includes the distinct Alabama Hills in the far south.
+The primary landforms of this ecoregion are gently to moderately sloping alluvial fans and mostly level basin floors, terraces, and floodplains.
+Elevations range from about 3,800 ft along the Owens River in the south to more than 6,000 ft where the higher fans descend from adjacent mountains.
+Alluvium from the Quaternary period covers the region, with some small areas of lava flows.
+Shrub-covered rangeland is the dominant land cover, with minor areas of hay and pastureland.
+Vegetation includes big sagebrush, rabbitbrush, spiny hopsage, antelope bitterbrush, saltbush, ephedra, and several perennial grasses including desert needlegrass.
+Along the Owens River, some restoration of cottonwoods, willows, and wetlands has occurred.

+The eastern slopes of the valley lie in the "Tonopah Sagebrush Foothills" ecoregion.
+The soil is rocky and lacks the fine sediments found at lower elevations of the Tonopah Basin.
+Great Basin species are common in this ecoregion.
+However, because the ecoregion is in the rain shadow of the Sierra Nevada, and is adjacent to the Mojave Desert, the aridity leads to black sagebrush being common and the more mesic understory species being largely absent.
+Other Mojave Desert species, such as blackbrush, Joshua tree, and cholla cactus are common where summer moisture is more prevalent.
+Streams are ephemeral and flow during and immediately after storms.
+Storm events can be of sufficient magnitude to move large quantities of sediment in streambeds Because of the arid conditions, this ecoregion has low carrying capacity for cattle.